akseltaylan/honeybomb/README.md

 !
 Please do not alter this game and call it your own.
 You can read through the scripts and get an idea of how we accomplished certain things.

-This game was developed in under 48 hours to practice for future game jams and coding competitions.
+This game was developed in under 48 hours to practice for a game jam competition.

 ![alt text](https://i.imgur.com/ULX411l.png)
 ![alt text](https://i.imgur.com/e4NVurI.png)